tlevine/www.thomaslevine.com/content/!/table-words/index.md

 }
 </style>

-## I like tables.
 In order to understand how the world works, I collect data about it and then apply a bunch of fancy quantitative methods A lot of these methods expect data to be represented in data tables.
+I like tables.

 When people like me work with tables so much, we come up with lots of fancy words to describe all of the different parts of a table.
 Today, I hope to teach you what all of these different words mean.